 Trials are critical to the overall progress in cancer care and are responsible for the improvement in cancer survival rates.
 Well-designed clinical trials have lead to the approval of highly effective new treatments and identified potential drugs that were ineffective or even harmful.

 In addition to benefiting the overall patient population, a trial can be important in an individual patient’s management by providing access to a therapy that would otherwise be unavailable.

 Are Clinical Trials Safe?

 Because of the critical importance of prioritizing patient safety, clinical trials in the U.S. undergo significant internal and external review prior to being permitted to enroll patients.
 Trials often include more frequent office visits and imaging studies than would otherwise be performed as part of the standard-of-care management.
 They also have mechanisms in place to promptly identify unexpected side effects of the treatment under investigation.
-If the therapy the patient is receiving is not working, the patient can transition to an alternative therapy in a timely manner.
+If the therapy the patient is receiving is not working, the patient can transition to an A therapy that is not a proven standard therapy.
+These therapies can be dangerous and should be consulted with a health care provider before treatment. in a timely manner.

 Who Can Participate in a Clinical Trial?

 Frequently the initial conversation with a patient regarding participation in a clinical trial is met with concern or confusion.
 For patients with active cancer, there is often fear that participation indicates that they have exhausted all standard treatment options.
 For cancer-free patients, the suggestion of participation is often met with the concern that their oncologist’s recommendation indicates that their cancer is set to return.